syl20bnr/spacemacs-elpa-mirror/melpa/jump-tree-readme.txt

 to your .emacs file.
 Byte-compiling jump-tree.el is recommended (e.g. using "M-x byte-compile-file" from within Emacs).

-If you want to replace the standard Emacs' position system with the `jump-tree-mode' system in all buffers, you can enable it globally by
+If you want to enable it globally, you can add:
-adding:

   (global-jump-tree-mode)